davidovp/marvel-api/README.md

 <br/>

 ### Start-up / Running
-To run this Spring Boot app, first set the following 2 properties in /resources/application.properties:
+To run this Spring Boot app, first set the following 2 properties in 'src/main/resources/application.properties'

 1. Set **api.marvel.apiKey** to your Marvel API key
 2. Set **api.marvel.privateKey** to your Marvel API private key

+Run './gradlew bootRun' (Linux/\*nix) or 'gradlew.bat bootRun' (Windows) to build & run the server.*

-Next, if you have **Gradle** installed and in your system path, simply run 'gradle bootRun' from project directory.
+<sup>* Make sure you have a Java JRE/JDK installed and the _java / java.exe_ executable is in your system path.<sup>

 Service URL:  http://localhost:8080/api/v1/comics